Wardrop/Scorched/docs/02_fundamentals/03_routing.md

 * `:proc` - An on-the-fly condition to be evaluated in the context of the controller instance.
 Should return true if the condition was satisfied, or false otherwise.
 * `:user_agent` - The user agent string provided with the request.
 Takes a Regexp or String.
 * `:status` - The response status of the request.
 Intended for use by _after_ filters.

+As of v0.11, Scorched also supports inverted/negated conditions by adding a trailing exclamation mark.
+For example, a route with the condition `method!: 'GET'` will match any HTTP request except for `GET` requests.

 Like configuration options, conditions are implemented using the `Scorched::Options` class, so they're inherited and can be overridden by child classes.
 You may easily add your own conditions as the example below demonstrates.